The Boundary of Amoebas: Preliminaries

 \subsection{Amoebas}

-In the following we always consider irreducible polynomials with a non-singular variety.
-The amoeba $\cA(f)\subset \R^n$ of an irreducible Laurent polynomial $f$ is a full-dimensional topological space with open, convex complement components.
-Note that $\cA(f)$ does not have to be full-dimensional if $f$ is reducible, see, e.g., \cite[p.
+As follows we always consider irreducible polynomials with a smooth variety.
+The amoeba $\cA(f)\subset \R^n$ of an irreducible Laurent polynomial $f$ is a full-dimensional real analytic set with open, convex components of the complement.
+Note that $\cA(f)$ is not necessarily full-dimensional if $f$ is reducible, see \cite[p.
 58, Figure 2]{Rullgard:Diss}.
-Furthermore, every complement component corresponds uniquely to a lattice point $\alp$ in the Newton polytope $\New(f)$ of $f$ via the \textit{order map} \cite{Forsberg:Passare:Tsikh}
+Furthermore, every component of the complement of $\cA(f)$ corresponds to a lattice point $\alp$ in the Newton polytope $\New(f)$ of $f$ via the \struc{\textit{order map}}, see \cite{Forsberg:Passare:Tsikh}, which can be interpreted as a multivariate analog of the classical argument principle from complex analysis.

-which is invariant on all points of a particular complement component.
-We denote the complement component containing all points of order $\alp \in \Z^n \cap \New(f)$ by $E_\alp(f)$, where we treat $\alp \in \Z^n$ equivalently as a vector and as a lattice point in a polytope with slight abuse of notation.
-Note that the order map can be interpreted as a multivariate analog of the classical argument principle from complex analysis.\\
+The order map is invariant on all points of a particular component of the complement of $\cA(f)$ and it is injective on the set of all components of the complement of $\cA(f)$; see \cite[Prop.
+2.5, Theorem 2.8]{Forsberg:Passare:Tsikh}.
+We denote the component of the complement of $\cA(f)$ containing all points of order $\alp \in \Z^n \cap \New(f)$ by $E_\alp(f)$, i.e.,